RaphaelItotia/Sub-Saharan-Africa-Analysis/README.md

 **Trends for GDP and population growth in East Africa:**

-Ethiopia took the lead from Kenya from 2022 based on GDP.
-It experienced a very steap upward trend from 2021(99.27B) to date (205.13B)
+Ethiopia took the lead from Kenya in 2022 based on GDP.
+It experienced a very steep upward trend from 2021(99.27B) to date (205.13B)

 Population still experiencing an upward trend since 1980.